mizmay/WebMapStarterKit/README.md

 ### 6. File a PR to share your map back to the projects page

 Once you've modified this map or used this tutorial to create your own map, I'd love to see it!
 Share it back by adding an `iframe` to [this page](./share_page.html) NOTE: be sure you have the latest and greatest version first.

+If you kept or reincorporated anything hosted by [Stadia Maps](https://stadiamaps.com), please remember to [create your own acount](https://client.stadiamaps.com/dashboard/#/overview)!